gravitee-lab/GraviteeCiCdOrchestrator/std-ops/deployment/cci-pipeline-defs/dev-repos/README.md

 ```

-## Automated Ssh Key Setup of Pipelines
+## Automated Github Deploy Keys Setup of Pipelines

-The deployment
+This section explains how to automatically re-setup Github Deploy Keys for all Gravitee.io dev repositories.

+This is useful because those deploy keys often become invalid, or are deleted.

 * First, go to the Circle CI Web UI, create a Token from the User Settings Menu, and save it as a secret to secrethub like this :